CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week4_Notes.md

 I have to match so many different styles in the things.
 The thing I'm working on now is so opposite of this too, so you have to go back to different the things and you're just thinking about different things.
-I don't know.
 For me, design is just like it's so not a formula and but a formula too?
-[LAUGH] It's just like there's ideas and things that are like, I don't know.
+It's just like there's ideas and things that are like, I don't know.
 And I'm such a crazy perfectionist in that way where I am looking for that ideal design, I think you have to approach it that way.
 I'll be thinking about this after you guys leave today,